Decomposition of State Spaces into Subobjects in Quantum Field Theory: Fields formulation

 The states map allow to consider associated field, whose functional generate the states.
 Defining:

 field $\left\{ \Psi _{J,s_{p_{l}}}^{\otimes k_{l}}\right\} _{k}$ define the subject field define by a map $p_{l}$ of the collection.
-We consider this fields as independent quantity to model the emerging agregate object that may arise within the initial stt space.
-As a cosequence, we consider that the states in terms of functional are given by sums f fnctnls over subjcts.
-The fnctnl t cnsdr ar ths:
+We consider this fields as independent quantity to model the emerging agregate object that may arise within the initial state space.
+As a cosequence, we consider that the states in terms of functional are given by sums of functionals over subjcts.
+The functional to consider are thus: